appwrite/appwrite/CONTRIBUTING.md

 ### Sending Feedbacks & Reporting Bugs

-Sending feedback is a great way for us to understand your different use cases of Appwrite better.
+Sending feedback is a great way for us to understand your different use of cases of Appwrite better.
 If you had any issues, bugs, or want to share about your experience, feel free to do so on our GitHub issues page or at our [Discord channel](https://discord.gg/GSeTUeA).

 ### Submitting New Ideas

-If you think Appwrite could use a new feature, please open an issue on our GitHub repository, stating as much information as you can think about your new idea and it's implications.
+If you think Appwrite could use an additional feature, please open an issue on our GitHub repository, stating as much information as you can think about your new idea and its implications.
 We would also use this issue to gather more information, get more feedback from the community, and have a proper discussion about the new feature.

 ### Improving Documentation